What is an Operating System

 • When computer language not compiled to native code – Interpretation

-Virtualization – OS natively compiled for CPU, running guest OSes also natively compiled
+• Virtualization – OS natively compiled for CPU, running guest OSes also natively

 * VMM (virtual machine Manager) provides virtualization services